jeremybboy/compressed-drumgan/Readme.md

-# Compressing Neural Networks Project
+# Compressing Neural Networks with Distillation, Pruning and Quantization

 The complete research thesis can be read if you click on the following pdf :
 <a href="https://jeremybboy.github.io/documents/UZAN_Jeremy_Memoire_Stage_version_finale.pdf" target="_blank"><img src="https://eita-nakamura.github.io/images/pdf.png" height="40px" alt="Report"></a>